IDilantha/POS-Maven-SpringWithDataJPA/README.md

-# Point of Sale System with Maven and HibernateJPA + Spring
+# Point of Sale System with Maven + Spring + DataJPA

 Getting Started